 Alternative Therapies For Bipolar Disorder

-Bipolar disorder is a mental health condition that can cause extreme shifts in mood, energy, and behavior.
+Bipolar disorder is a mental health condition that can cause extreme shifts in mood, energy, and behavior, significantly impacting one’s quality of life.
 Approximately 5.7 million adults in the United States live with bipolar disorder.
-The disorder can significantly impact quality of life.

 While traditional treatments such as medication and psychotherapy are effective for many people with bipolar disorder, there has been an increasing focus on alternative therapies to help ease symptoms.
-Examples include lifestyle changes like diet modification or exercise regimens, complementary and alternative medicine (CAM) approaches, and spiritual practices.
-In this article, we will explore alternative therapies for bipolar disorder.
+Examples include lifestyle changes like nutritious eating or regular exercise, complementary and alternative medicine (CAM) approaches, and spiritual practices.
+Below, explore alternative therapies for bipolar disorder.

 Rawpixel